ApiValley/ApiFlows-Docs/Concepts.md

 ApiFlows makes Node-RED horizontally scalable.
 It starts, or stops Node-Red instances, to adapt to increasing or deacreasing workload.

-If workload is due to ingress message reception rate.
-Having more or less instances of Node-RED, without automatically rebalancing the ingress traffic does not solve the  problem.
+If workload is due to ingress message reception rate, having more or less instances of Node-RED, without automatically rebalancing the ingress traffic does not solve the  problem.

 ### <font color='green'>ApiFlows solutions to equally balance ingress traffic accross an elastic group of Node-RED instances</font>